gzshawnliang/OJAssistant/README.md

 - Processor: Minimum Pentium 2 266 MHz processor
 - Microsoft .NET Framework 4

+## How to use
+- unpack the release zip file.
+- run OJAssistantUI.exe.
+- enjoy!

 ## How to custom source code template
 - Create file template.cpp in installed directory.
 - You can edit your template.cpp  like this: